 The Open Call application is now closed.
 All materials must be submitted via our new electronic application system, by 4:00pm PST on Friday, January 30, 2015.
 The system allows you to save and return to your application as often as you like before the deadline.

 The following is a list of information and materials that you will upload to your application form.
 If you have any questions or concerns, please contact Alexandra Cantin (email@example.com) for help.

 Open Call Application Materials

-Part 2: Program description (up to three pages total)
+Program description (up to seven pages total, Word or PDF format)

-Communicate your program idea with as much detail as possible within three pages.
+Communicate your program idea with as much detail as possible within seven pages.
 Be sure to include the following: